 A heritage of excellence

 Founded in 1892, Manhattan’s School of Engineering enjoys an international reputation for excellence and is recognized as a top-ranked program across the nation as well.
-This standard of excellence upheld by the College hasled the National Academy of Engineers to induct 17 of the College’s engineering and science alumni into their institution.
+This standard of excellence upheld by the College hasled the National Academy of Engineers to induct 18 of the College’s Engineering and Science alumni into their institution.
 Additionally, our graduates hold top positions in major firms and agencies, and the College is a center of international professional activity, including the Institute in Water Pollution Control, an annual summer institute drawing engineers from around the world.

-At Manhattan College, students may choose from accredited undergraduate majors in chemical, civil, computer, electrical, and mechanical engineering.
-Graduate study at the master’s level is available in chemical, civil, computer, electrical, environmental, and mechanical engineering programs.
-Each of these programs also offers the seamless five-year master’s degree option, through which students can earn both the B.S. and the M.S. degree in five years.
-The master’s degree program in civil engineering offers a concentration in construction management, and the school offers an accredited Master of Environmental Engineering degree.
-Graduate engineering certificate programs are also available.
+At Manhattan College, students may choose from accredited undergraduate majors in Chemical, Civil, Computer, Electrical, and Mechanical Engineering.
+Graduate study at the master’s level is available in Chemical, Civil, Computer, Electrical, Environmental, and Mechanical Engineering programs.
+Each of these programs also offers the seamless accelerated degree option, through which students can earn both BS and MS degrees.
+The master’s program in Civil Engineering offers a concentration in Construction Management, and the School offers an accredited Master of Environmental Engineering degree.
+Graduate Engineering certificate programs are also available.
 In addition, the School of Engineering is a New York State–approved provider of Continuing Education Hours (CEH) for Professional Engineering License registration, and there are a variety of opportunities available for earning CEH credit.

 An ideal place to live and learn

 Manhattan College offers students the best of both worlds: an intimate, close-knit campus located in NewYork City’s suburban Riverdale community and easy access to one of the most exciting cities in the world—New York.